 How to Use this Collection

 - Use of original papers requires an appointment and is limited to the Archives' Washington, D.C., Research Center.
-Microfilmed materials must be consulted on microfilm.
+Glass plate negatives are housed separately and closed to researchers.
 Contact Reference Services for more information.

 - For more information on using the Archives’ resources, see the FAQ or Ask Us.

 - Violet Oakley autograph and photograph, 1902